-Of those surveyed, a massive 83% reported preference towards the front carrier, rather than a backpack-type carrier.
-Nearly half (46%) reported they get back pain using a baby carrier – no doubt this starts setting in when the little munchkin starts growing up!
+Of the parents surveyed, a massive 58% reported preference towards the front carrier, rather than a backpack-type carrier.
+One in three (32%) reported they get back pain using a baby carrier – no doubt this starts setting in when the little munchkin starts growing up!
 When your baby starts growing, it may be time to consider a backpack carrier.

-To the near half of those surveyed who reported back pain, a backpack carrier may be more suited than a pouch-type.
-32% also reported that they are worried about their baby falling out of the carrier – a pouch evidently lets you keep a better eye on your baby.
+To the one in three of those surveyed who reported back pain, a backpack carrier may be more suited than a pouch-type.
+Almost one in five (17%) also reported that they are worried about their baby falling out of the carrier – a pouch evidently lets you keep a better eye on your baby.

 Sling types are less common and less of a ‘type’ of carrier, but more of a variation of the two above.
 Like sling bags, sling baby carriers are often worn across the shoulder and the baby sits across your body.
 They can be made of stretchy supportive fabric, but can also be made with rigid materials as seen in backpack carriers.

 Sling carriers are arguably the most rudimentary of carrier designs, and most brands tend to omit this design from their product range.
 Still, if you have a newborn and wanting an intimate feeling, a sling carrier may still be the best bet.